Film: Everything Before Us

 Premise: Everything Before Us tells the unique story of two couples trying their best to maintain and strengthen their love while navigating around the rules of an organization that monitors all romantic relationships.

-Instead, the film focuses on romance and as a fan of WongFu’s YouTube content, I expect nothing more.
+Instead, the film focuses on romance and as a follower of WongFu's YouTube content, I expect nothing more.
 This is what the creators have become known for.
-For years, WongFu Productions have created romantic and/or funny digital content with a mostly Asian American cast and production team.
-The organization hooks audiences into seeing how D.E.I. affects couples such as Ben and Sarah and Seth and Haley.
+For years, WongFu Productions have created romantic and/or funny digital content with a predominantly Asian American cast and production team.

 The younger couple, Seth and Haley, prove especially underdeveloped because they're essentially defined by their relationship.
 I could barely remember Seth's name in the first half of the film because neither he or Haley have any distinct characteristics.
 The film lacks any moments of exposition to show each characters' individual personalities or motivations.
 I don't know why Seth adores Haley so much and vice versa.
 Even details like what each character majors in college would be useful in getting a better idea of Seth and Haley's personalities.
 It's hard to cheer for a couple to stay together when their personalities are simply not there.